Skip to Content

 Python and Rust clients (experimental)

-Vovk.ts templates also support generating Python and Rust clients, that support client-side validation and fixed set of options.
+Vovk.ts templates also support generating Python and Rust clients, that support client-side validation and the fixed set of options.
 Take a look at Python and Rust pages for more details.

 Component-agnostic type inference